 - In Gate, the JSDF's weapons and technology often get mistaken for sorcery by the inhabitants of the Special Region.

 - In the Strontium Dog "Max Bubba" story, Johnny and Bubba both use their blasters to impress the local Vikings.
 Johnny gets Wulf's village on his side by pointing out that if he wanted to kill them, he would have done so already.

 - The Trope Namer, as mentioned above, is Army of Darkness.
-Ash holds his own pretty well in the pit as a one-armed slave in chains, but as soon as he gets hold of his chainsaw and aforementioned boomstick, the village is his.
+Ash holds his own pretty well in the pit as a one-handed slave in chains, but as soon as he gets hold of his chainsaw and aforementioned boomstick, the village is his.

-- The Man Who Would be King - rifles, masonic talismans and a lucky hit with an arrow convince the Kushians that Sean Connery is the reincarnation of the Demi-god Iskander (Alexander the Great)
+- The Man Who Would Be King - rifles, masonic talismans and a lucky hit with an arrow convince the Kushians that Sean Connery is the reincarnation of the Demi-god Iskander (Alexander the Great)

 - Parodied in Black Knight; Martin Lawrence, stranded in the Middle Ages, tries to impress the locals with his cigarette lighter, to which a bemused peasant merely responds "We have fire."